jimburton/M269/tutorials/practice-block-one/README.md

 $ python3 -m unittest -v TestLinkedSet.Testing
 ```

-You can also run a specific test by giving its name.
-For instance, to
+You can run a specific test by giving its name.
+For instance, to run
-run the test `test_add_and_size`:
+the test `test_add_and_size`:

 ```
 $ python3 -m unittest -v TestLinkedSet.Testing.test_add_and_size